 Hiring a Security Expert

-Your website is the heart of your business.
-If you want to keep it healthy, hiring a WordPress security expert is the way to go.
 When you hire your expert, ask who’s responsible for back-ups.
 If you’ll be the one backing the site up, ask for step by step instructions to ensure you’re doing it correctly.

 Updating Your Plugins & Themes